 MEIDLINGER L: Demonstration of a comprehensive systemic solution for existing buildings at the interface between public and private spaces

-The MEIDLINGER L – Demo implementation project follows on from the Meidlinger “L” exploratory project.
-The findings will be used to demonstrate a transformation in the urban environment, and new vertical and horizontal green spaces will be created along building facades and in the street space in Vienna’s Meidling district.
-The project takes an integrated and interdisciplinary approach to climate change adaptation in existing buildings at the interface between public and private spaces.
+The MEIDLINGER L – Demo implementation project follows the Meidlinger “L” exploratory project.
+The findings will be used to demonstrate a transformation in the urban environment, and new vertical and horizontal green spaces will be created along building facades and in street spaces in Vienna’s Meidling district.
+The project takes an integrated and interdisciplinary approach to climate change adaptation in the existing building stock at the interface between public and private spaces.

 Project duration